aksh371/Telco-Customer-Churn-kaggle/README.md

 ## Overview
 In this project, I applied advanced machine learning techniques to address the challenge of predicting customer churn.
 The primary goal was to develop a proactive system that could identify customers likely to churn, allowing for the implementation of targeted retention strategies.

-## Exploratory Data Analysis (EDA)
-During the exploratory data analysis phase, I made intriguing observations:
-- More than 90% of the customers experienced churn within 30 months of using the network.
-- Notably, customers with a 2-year contract had a significantly higher churn rate compared to those with a month-to-month contract or a one-year contract.
-- Approximately 80% of customers who had no tech support, device protection, and online security got churned in the first 30 months.

 ## Data Preprocessing
 In the data preprocessing phase, several steps were taken to clean and prepare the data for modeling:
 - **Columns Removed:**